rtrimana/rahmadi-trimananda-website/content/publication/2025_madea_arxiv.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Under Submission
+publication: Arxiv Preprint
-publication_short: Under Submission
+publication_short: Arxiv Preprint

 #abstract: Internet-of-Things (IoT) devices are vulnerable to malware and require new mitigation techniques due to their limited resources.
 To that end, previous research has used periodic Remote Attestation (RA) or Traffic Analysis (TA) to detect malware in IoT devices.
 However, RA is expensive, and TA only raises suspicion without confirming malware presence.
 To solve this, we design MADEA, the first system that blends RA and TA to offer a comprehensive approach to malware detection for the IoT ecosystem.
 TA builds profiles of expected packet traces during benign operations of each device and then uses them to detect malware from network traffic in real-time.
 RA confirms the presence or absence of malware on the device.
 MADEA achieves 100% true positive rate.
 It also outperforms other approaches with 160× faster detection time and, for a 1.84 W camera, it can save at least ∼26 Wh of power yearly consumed for periodic malware detection.